matatusko/opinion-or-fact-sentence-classifier/README.md

 and based on my small sample test with sentences I've created, it is rather accurate.

 ## Samples

+Extracted from quick_tests.py module.
+Feel free to give it a try, all the models I've trained are included in the repository.
+Maybe some more fine-tuning with parameters would yield better results, but for a side-project I'm quite satisfied with what it does.

 Using rf_classifier (random forest)
-Your sentence: "As far as I am concerned, donuts are amazing." is an OPINION!
+<br>Your sentence: "As far as I am concerned, donuts are amazing." is an OPINION!

 Using svm_classifier (support vector machine)
-Your sentence: "Donuts are a kind of ring-shaped, deep fried dessert." is a FACT!
+<br>Your sentence: "Donuts are a kind of ring-shaped, deep fried dessert." is a FACT!

 Using lr_classifier (logistic regression)
-Your sentence: "Doughnut can also be spelled as "Donut", which is an American variant of the word." is a FACT!
+<br>Your sentence: "Doughnut can also be spelled as "Donut", which is an American variant of the word." is a FACT!

 Using nn_classifier (neural network)
-Your sentence: "This new graphics card I bought recently is pretty amazing, it has no trouble rendering my 3D donuts art in high quality." is a FACT!
+<br>Your sentence: "This new graphics card I bought recently is pretty amazing, it has no trouble rendering my 3D donuts art in high quality." is a FACT!

 Using nn_classifier (neural network)
 Your sentence: "I think this new graphics card is amazing, it has no trouble rendering my 3D donuts art in high quality." is an OPINION!